Parker2107/App_Backend/README.md

 This repo contains the User and Admin side Backend that is to be used for the application.
 The user, when first entering, will register using their google account / whatever the frontend seems fit and the Backend will recieve the userProfile in one json call.

-While registering, if the user enters "\_admin\_" anywhere in their username, they will be marked as admin and during Login the next time, they will be able to login using only Admin login.
+While registering, if the user enters ADMIN_KEY from env anywhere in their username, they will be marked as admin and during Login the next time, they will be able to login using only Admin login.

 ## DataBase Formats